-Everyone wants to go to Hawaii, and that means there's high demand for flights to the picture-perfect islands.
-But that high demand doesn't mean you should expect high prices – just the opposite.
+Everyone wants to go to Hawaii.
+That means demand for flights to the picture-perfect islands is always high.
+But high demand doesn’t mean high prices – in fact, lately, it’s meant just the opposite.

-In the last few days, we sent our Thrifty Traveler Premium members two different alerts for some of the lowest fares we've ever seen from all across the country to Hawaii and back: from $248 or from 42,000 points roundtrip!
+In recent weeks, we’ve sent Thrifty Traveler Premium members several alerts for some of the lowest fares we’ve ever seen to Hawaii and back from across the country: as low as $196 roundtrip or just 15,000 points!

-So put a Hawaii trip back on your list for 2025 and 2026, because you might just as soon cross it off with a flight deal like one of these.
+So go ahead and put a Hawaii trip back on your list for 2026.
+With a flight deal like one of these, you might just cross it off sooner than you think.

 Booked a cheap flight to Hawaii?
 Check out these tips to save on your lodging, too!

-How & Where to Find Hawaii Flight Deals
+How and Where to Find Hawaii Flight Deals

-Getting a cheap flight to Hawaii is never a sure thing.
-Paying $600 to more than $1,000 or more per ticket can be the norm, and travelers can go months without seeing even a halfway decent deal to the islands.
+Finding a cheap flight to Hawaii is never guaranteed.
+Paying $600 to $1,000 or more per ticket can be the norm, and travelers can go months without seeing even a halfway decent deal to the islands.

-Exhibit A: This widespread flight deal for all four major Hawaiian islands through the fall and winter that we sent our subscribers just last week.
+Exhibit A: A widespread deal to all four major Hawaiian islands through fall and winter that we sent subscribers just last week.

-Your flights to Hawaii shouldn't be the most expensive part of your trip.
-We can help make that a reality.
-All you have to do is pick the best island to visit in Hawaii for your cheap trip!
+Your flight to Hawaii shouldn’t be the most expensive part of your trip — and we can help make that a reality.
+All you need to do is pick the best island for your budget-friendly getaway.

-Use Points & Miles to Get to Hawaii
+Use Points and Miles to Get to Hawaii

 Why pay cash when you can use your points and miles to get to Hawaii instead?
-You've been earning and saving up those points and Hawaii is the perfect way to use them.
+You’ve been earning them, and Hawaii is one of the best destinations to put them to use.

-On top of cheap cash flights, we've also been finding some exceptional award deals to these islands and instantly alerting our Thrifty Traveler Premium members about them.
+Alongside cheap cash fares, we’ve also been finding exceptional award deals and instantly alerting Thrifty Traveler Premium members when they pop up.

-Delta SkyMiles rates can be astronomically high for Hawaii flights … but there's another way to book Delta with miles.
+Delta SkyMiles rates for flights to Hawaii can be astronomically high.
+But there’s a better way to book Delta using credit card points.

-The key is to transfer your credit card points to Air France/KLM Flying Blue.
-The European carriers are partners with Delta, meaning you can book Delta flights using Flying Blue miles – and often at far, far lower rates than what Delta itself would charge you.
+The key is to transfer points from cards like the *csp* or the *capital one venture card* to Air France/KLM Flying Blue.
+These European carriers are Delta partners, which means you can book Delta-operated flights using Flying Blue miles – often for far fewer points than what Delta itself would charge.

-Whether you're earning American Express, Capital One, Chase, or Citi points or even Wells Fargo or Bilt points, you could transfer them to Flying Blue to get the miles you need to book these flights to Hawaii and back.
+Whether you're earning American Express, Capital One, Chase, or Citi points or even Wells Fargo or Bilt points, you can transfer them to Flying Blue to book flights to Hawaii and back.

 Read more: 5 Ways to Book Flights to Hawaii with Points & Miles